 Similar to Illicit Drugs

-New research indicates that diet sodas may be worse than traditional sugary sodas when it comes to harming teeth.
+Research indicates that diet sodas may be worse than traditional sugary sodas when it comes to harming teeth.
 Published in General Dentistry magazine, the study determined that sugar-free sodas are actually more acidic than typical sodas.
 In fact, researchers say that diet sodas are so acidic, they harm teeth about as bad as methamphetamine or crack cocaine.

 What’s the Similarity?